ece362-purdue/proton-labs/lab1-gpio/README.md

 If it still doesn't work, there's a wiring issue.
 Check the polarity of your LEDs, whether your grounds are properly connected, and that the resistors are connected to the LEDs and the **correct** GPIO pins.

 > [!IMPORTANT]
-> Demonstrate to your TA that your code passes the `init_outputs` test in `autotest`.
+> Demonstrate to your TA that your code passes the `init_outputs` test in `autotest`, and that the LEDs turn on in sequence.
 Answer their questions and show them your code.
+>
-For full credit, your `init_outputs` function must not use any of the SDK functions (`gpio_init`, etc.) and must only directly modify registers.
-Commit all your code and push it to your repository now.
+> For full credit, your `init_keypad` function must not use any of the SDK functions (`gpio_init`, etc.) and must only directly modify registers.
+>
+> Commit all your code and push it to your repository now.
 Use a descriptive commit message that mentions the step number.

 > [!NOTE]
 > The eagle-eyed among you may notice that we ignored the `hw_write_masked` line after the comment "Set input enable on, output disable off" in `gpio_set_function` in our code.
 Sometimes, we don't need everything that the SDK suggests, unless of course something goes wrong!
 This was the sort of thing we determined was unnecessary by pure experimentation.